mousepawmedia/devdocs/source/tools/sphinx.rst

 uncommonly well.
 You can also use a plain text and code editor, such as :ref:`geany`.

+If you're using VSCode, make sure you install the **Esbonio** extension by Swyddfa.

 .. _sphinx_edit_docs:

 Writing and Editing Documentation